 Metropolitan's Standby Charge is authorized by the State Legislature and has been levied by Metropolitan since fiscal year 1992/93.
-The Standby Charge recognizes that there are economic benefits to lands that have access to a water supply, whether or not such lands are using it, which excludes lands permanently committed to open space and maintained in their natural state that are not now and will not in the future be supplied water and lands that the General Manager, in his discretion, finds do not now and cannot reasonably be expected to derive a benefit from the projects to which the proceeds of the Standby Charge will be applied.
+The Standby Charge recognizes that there are economic benefits to lands that have access to a water supply, whether or not such lands are using it, which excludes lands permanently committed to open space and maintained in their natural state that are not now and will not in the future be supplied water and lands that the

+General Manager, in his discretion, finds do not now and cannot reasonably be expected to derive a benefit from the projects to which the proceeds of the Standby Charge will be applied.
 Utilization of the Standby Charge transfers some of the burden of maintaining Metropolitan's capital infrastructure from water rates and ad valorem taxes to all the benefiting properties within the service area.
 A fraction of the value of this benefit and of the cost of providing it can be effectively recovered, in part, through the levying of a standby charge.
 The projects to be supported in part by the Standby Charge are capital projects that provide both local and Metropolitan-wide benefit to current landowners as well as existing water users.

-Although a standby charge could have been set to recover all Conveyance, Distribution, Storage and Demand Management costs as detailed in Table 1, Metropolitan's continued Standby Charge only collects about 11% of those charges.
-For fiscal year 2018/19, the amount to be recovered by the RTS Charge is estimated to be \$136.5 million and of that only \$43.6 million is estimated to be recovered by the Standby Charge.
+Although a standby charge could have been set to recover all Conveyance, Distribution, and Storage costs as detailed in Table 1, Metropolitan's continued Standby Charge only collects about 15% of those costs.
+For fiscal year 2020/21, the amount to be recovered by the RTS Charge is estimated to be \$130 million and of that only \$43.8 million is estimated to be recovered by the Standby Charge.

 The Standby Charge for each acre or parcel of less than an acre varies from member agency to member agency, as permitted under the legislation establishing Metropolitan's Standby Charge.
 The water Standby Charge for each member agency is continued at amounts not to exceed the rates in place since fiscal year 1996/97 and is shown in Table 5, which consists of composite rates by member agencies, not to exceed \$15.00.
 The composite rates consist in part of a uniform component of \$5 applicable throughout Metropolitan, and in part of a variable component, not exceeding \$10 in any member public agency, reflecting the allocation of historical water deliveries by the member agencies as of fiscal year 1993/94 when the composite rates were initially established.
-Metropolitan will continue Standby Charges only within the service areas of the member agencies that have requested that the standby charge be utilized for purposes of meeting their outstanding RTS obligation.
+Metropolitan will continue Standby Charges only within the service areas of the member agencies that have requested that the Standby Charge be utilized for purposes of meeting their outstanding RTS obligation.

-The proposed Standby Charge includes the continuation of water standby charges on: (1) parcels on which water standby charges have been levied in fiscal year 1996/97 and annually thereafter and (2) parcels annexed to Metropolitan and to an electing member agency after January 1997.
-Table 6 lists parcels annexed, or to be annexed, to Metropolitan and to electing member agencies during fiscal year 2017/18, such parcels being subject to the Standby Charge upon annexation.
+The Standby Charge is proposed to be collected from: (1) parcels on which water standby charges have been levied in fiscal year 1996/97 and annually thereafter and (2) parcels annexed to Metropolitan and to an electing member agency after January 1997.
+Table 6 lists parcels annexed, or to be annexed, to Metropolitan and to electing member agencies during fiscal year 2018/19, such parcels being subject to the Standby Charge upon annexation.